 First large-scale study establishes guidelines for measuring blood pressure at home in U.S. patients

 DALLAS – Oct.
-29, 2018 – A new study has established that blood pressure is considered to be high at 130/80 or above when measured at home in U.S. patients.
+29, 2018 – A new study in Hypertension has established that blood pressure is considered to be high at 130/80 or above when measured at home in U.S. patients.

 Dr. Wanpen Vongpatanasin, Professor of Internal Medicine and Director of the Hypertension Fellowship Program at UT Southwestern Medical Center, led the team of hypertension and cardiology researchers.
 Their findings are in agreement with guidelines issued in 2017 by the American College of Cardiology (ACC) and the American Heart Association (AHA).